Commerce

 We lived during a magnificent time.

 When growth was endless and everyone placed bets on black swans & grey rhinos & shiny tech unicorns.
 When societal choices could only be framed in economic terms.
 When private enterprise was trusted over the public sector to meet all of society's needs.
+When the only entity wielding legitimate power was the market and the state existed only to remove all barriers to the concentration growth of wealth.

 Topic Images